awsdocs/aws-transfer-user-guide/doc_source/create-b2b-server.md

 1. In the **AS2 configuration** section, choose the local and partner profiles, the encryption and signing algorithms, and whether to compress the transferred information\.
 **Note**
 The **Subject** is used as the `subject` HTTP header attribute in AS2 messages that are being sent with the connector\.
+Additionally, if you choose to create a connector without an encryption algorithm, you must specify HTTPS as your protocol\.

 1. In the **MDN configuration** section, specify the following information:
    + **Request MDN** – You have the option to require your trading partner to send you an MDN after they have successfully received your message over AS2\.